pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

   - Changing the name should take no more than an insignificant delay

 - Should Have
-  - It should take no more than an insignificant delay to create and delete user groups
-  - It should take no more than an insignificant delay to add and remove users from a user group
-  - It should take no more than an insignificant delay to change the name of the user group
+  - It should take administrative users no more than an insignificant delay to create and delete user groups, to add and remove users from a user group, and to to change the name of the user group
-  - The standard user's report should be up to date within 5 seconds of the standard user's progress and should always be available (?)
+  - The standard user's report should be up to date within 5 seconds of the standard user's progress and should always be available (?) to the administrative user

 - Could Have
-  - The group reports should be up to date within 5 seconds (?) of the standard user's progress and should always be available
+  - The group reports should be up to date within 5 seconds (?) of the standard user's progress and should always be available to the administrative user

 # Supportability